RichardByrne95/CI-MS4-TuckIn/README.md

 Privacy Image - https://www.pexels.com/photo/camera-cctv-control-monitoring-274895/

 Footer was removed from bag and checkout pages so as to minimise potential distractions that could prevent the user from completing an order.

+f-strings were replaced with the .format method for Stripe's webhook handlers, as 500 errors were frequently occurring when using f-strings.
+Stripe also us the .format method in their example code in the [Stripe Docs](https://stripe.com/docs/webhooks/build).